 Foods that contain vitamin E include almonds, bell peppers, mustard greens, dried apricots, pine nuts, cold-pressed plant oils, green olives, papaya, avocado, spinach, sunflower seeds, etc.

-Omega-3 fatty acids aids to decrease production of inflammatory cytokines.
+Omega-3 fatty acids aids to decrease the production of inflammatory cytokines.
 It helps in increased response by white blood cells to control inflammation.
-Omega-3 fatty acids participate to decrease in clotting problems, cholesterol, and triglycerides.
-Goal is to achieve a proper ratio of omega-3: omega-6 of 1:4.
+Omega-3 fatty acids participate in a decrease in clotting problems, cholesterol, and triglycerides.
+The goal is to achieve a proper ratio of omega-3: omega-6 of 1:4.

 Garlic is used both as food and medicine for thousands of years.
-It contain compound Allicin which is anti-bacterial, anti-fungal, and helps control viruses.
+Nowadays it sells as an extract.
+It contains the compound Allicin which is anti-bacterial, anti-fungal and helps control viruses.
 Human studies have shown short-term, laboratory effects.

-Probiotics or Lactobacilli strengthen gut barrier, stimulate production of T cells, and stimulate production of antibodies.
-It must be ingested regularly to take effects.
+Probiotics or Lactobacilli strengthen the gut barrier, stimulate the production of T cells, and stimulate the production of antibodies.
+It must be ingested regularly to take effect.

 Immune Defense is designed to boost our natural defenses and to increase our immune system function.
 It ramps up the attack when a cold has gotten to you.
 Immune Defense may help reduce time spent being sick.
 It supports many aspects of general health including optimizing pain management, promoting cognitive function, and supporting healthy inflammatory and oxidative responses.
 Immune Defense may even help regulate stress!

-These eight ingredients in Immune Defense help protect us on a daily basis.
-Functional yeast extract which is a great prebiotic derived from yeast that is high in beta-glucan.
+These eight ingredients in Immune Defense help protect us daily.
+Functional yeast extract is a great prebiotic derived from yeast that is high in quality of 50% beta-glucan.
 Black seed oil helps to fortify immune function and helps protect us from oxidation and inflammation.
 Oleamide helps balance our natural immune defenses by increasing endocannabinoid activity.
-Tyrosol from Rhodiola rosea plant helps stabilize mast cells which may help reduce the impact of seasonal allergies.
-A highly potent extract of Reishi, one of the most effective immune balancing mushrooms!
-PEA appears to significantly reduce down time and increase recovery time from sickness.
+Tyrosol from the Rhodiola Rosea plant helps stabilize mast cells which may help reduce the impact of seasonal allergies.
+A highly potent extract of Reishi, one of the most effective immune balancing mushrooms.
+PEA appears to significantly reduce downtime and increase recovery time from sickness.
 Turkey Tail also reduces sick time.
-Zinc may reduce both the severity and duration of colds!
-Really a great product.
+Zinc may reduce both the severity and duration of colds.
+Really a great product!

 Benefits and uses may include: